openvinotoolkit/model_server/docs/demultiplexing.md

 ```

 ## Dynamic demultiply_count parameter
 There might be use cases where one custom node library is used to produce unpredictable number of batch.
 To achieve it, `demultiply_count` can be set to `0`.
 This indicates that pipeline supports any number of batch returned by custom node: `(X,N,C,H,W,...)` - where `X` is dynamic `demultiply_count`.
 OpenVINO&trade; Model Server is capable of interpreting such dynamic batch and is able to split outputs into dynamic number of pipeline branches.
 When using dynamic `demultiply_count` parameters, only one demultiplexer can exist in pipeline.
-Important to note - when batch 0 is returned, pipeline stops its execution and reports an error to gRPC/REST response.
+Important to note - when batch 0 is returned, pipeline stops its execution and returns response with no content.

 ## Multiple demultiplexers
 Directed Acyclic Graph Scheduler is not limited to single demultiplexer node in one pipeline definition.
 Each demultiplexer node which is not referenced by `gather_from_node` parameter will be automatically gathered in `response` node - meaning each demultiplexer adds one new dimension equal to `demultiply_count` into all pipeline outputs shape.
 This must be taken into account when interpreting response data in client applications.